Stem duchy: Holy Roman Empire

-The Conradine family, close to the royal court, obtained ducal hegemony in Franconia but never managed to unify the region.
-Franconia did not encompass the entire tribal territory of the Franks, which became known as Austrasia, and which was split into three parts in the Treaty of Verdun of 843, the other two parts becoming Lotharingia and the core of the kingdom of France, respectively.
+The Conradine family, close to the royal court, obtained ducal hegemony in Franconia but never managed to fully unify the region.
+Franconia did not encompass the entire tribal territory of the Franks, known as Austrasia, that was split into three parts by the Treaty of Verdun of 843.
+The southeastern part of Austrasia on the middle Rhine and Main rivers was awarded to the East Frankish Realm and became known as Franconia.
 After attaining the Kingship in 911, the Conradines had to yield the crown to the Saxon Liudolfings.
 After a failed rebellion, the Conradines were deposed and the Duchy made into a land of the crown.
 The region fragmented into a conglomerate of noble territories and ecclesiastical principalities as early as 939 and was never restored as a political entity or administrative division.
 Neither did Franconia retain its cultural or linguistic identity; the Franconian dialects are now arrayed along the dialect continuum known as the "Rhenish fan", split into High Franconian, Central Franconian and Low Franconian branches and their sub-dialects.